 Name of What does it do?
 Who and what is eligible?
 How can it be accessed?
-Scheme You submitted your claim before 31 July claim using the Coronavirus Job Retention Scheme Employees you can claim for If you haven't already, you must You can claim for employees on any type of decide the length of your claim employment contract, including full-time, part- period.
+Scheme You submitted your claim before 31 July claim using the Coronavirus Job Retention Scheme Employees you can claim for If you haven't already, you must You can claim for employees on any type of decide the length of your claim employment contract, including full-time, part- period .
 From 1 July, your employees time, agency, flexible or zero-hour contracts. can return to work and still be Foreign nationals are eligible to be furloughed. furloughed for the rest of the time Grants under the scheme are not counted as they would normally work for you.
 If 'access to public funds', and you can furlough this is the case, you must work out employees on all categories of visa. your employee's usual and You can only claim if you have previously furloughed hours before you can furloughed your employee before 30 June and start calculating your claim. you submitted a claim for this by 31 July.
 This may You will then need to calculate how differ if you have an employee returning from much you can claim statutory parental leave.
-Employers should discuss with their Find out more about which employees you can staff and make any changes to the put on furlough and claim for via the UK employment contract by agreement.
+Employers should discuss with their Find out more about which employees you can which employees you staff and make any changes to the put on furlough and claim for via the UK Government website. employment contract by agreement.
 Government website.
 Employers may need to seek legal advice on the process.
-If sufficient Maximum number of employees you can claim for numbers of staff are involved, it may The amount you can claim for in any single claim be necessary to engage collective period starting from 1 July cannot exceed the consultation processes to procure maximum number of employees you claimed for agreement to changes to terms of under any claim ending by 30 June. employment.
-For example, an employer had previously submitted 3 separate claims between 1 March To make a claim you will need: submitted 3 separate claims between 1 March To make a claim you will need: 2020 and 30 June, one for 30 employees, one for To be registered for PAYE online 20 employees and one for 50 employees.
+If sufficient Maximum number of employees you can claim for numbers of staff are involved, it may Maximum number of employees you can claim for The amount you can claim for in any single claim be necessary to engage collective period starting from 1 July cannot exceed the consultation processes to procure maximum number of employees you claimed for agreement to changes to terms of under any claim ending by 30 June. employment.
+For example, an employer had previously employment. submitted 3 separate claims between 1 March To make a claim you will need: 2020 and 30 June, one for 30 employees, one for To be registered for PAYE online 20 employees and one for 50 employees.
+Then To be registered for FATE offilite 20 cmployees and one for 50 employees.
 Then